dfe-analytical-services/.github/profile/README.md

 # DfE Analytical Services

 > **Warning** the name of the organisation is under review.
-Some options:
-* DfE R Community
-* DfE Analytical Community
-* DfE Data Science
-* Department for Education
-* DfE Open-Source

-## Purpose
-This organisation may be used:
+Some options: DfE R Community, DfE Analytical Community, DfE Data Science, Department for Education,DfE Open-Source

+Here you can find:

-* To share open-source tools developed by civil servants at the DfE, e.g.
-  R packages we want to publish on CRAN.
+* Open-source tools developed by civil servants at the DfE, e.g. R packages we think others may find useful
-* For transparency purposes, e.g. all our public-facing Shiny apps should also have publicly available source code
+* Projects which are public for transparency purposes, e.g. code for our publicly available Shiny apps

 If you are a DfE analyst and would like to create a new repo, please contact one of the [project owners](#contacts)

 ## Governance
-We want **org name here** to be as open as possible to DfE analysts.
-You should considering hosting your code here if all of the following are true:

-* Your code does **NOT** contain any sensitive data, e.g. any non-public data or information about internal DfE systems
-* Your code may be useful to the general public.
-Examples may include small, self-contained tools or other resources such as training materials.

-** ... more specific rules here?
-E.g. you must complete your 'responsible for information** training etc? **
+Governance is overseen by a working group of senior analysts at DfE.
+Please see [the full guidelines]() for more information

 ## Contacts

-* Cameron Race (@cjrace) (for Central Analysis Division)
+* Cameron Race ([@cjrace](https://github.com/cjrace)) (for Central Analysis Division)
-* Jacob Scott (@wurli) (for DfE R Community)
+* Jacob Scott ([@wurli](https://github.com/wurli)) (for DfE R Community)
-* Laura Selby (@lauraselby) (for anything else)
+* Laura Selby ([@lauraselby](https://github.com/lauraselby)) (for anything else)

 * ...
 Anyone else?